Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/10-Authorization/README.md

 ## Challenges (60 Minutes)

-1. **Hiding Login/Signup Links** - Here is a psuedocode plan in plain English for how to hide your login and signup links when a user is logged in.
+1. **Hiding Login/Signup Links** - Here is a pseudocode plan in plain English for how to hide your login and signup links when a user is logged in.
 Try to implement it with jQuery.
     ```bash
     If login/signup is successful, hide all HTML elements with the class `.unauthenticated` and show all HTML elements with the class `.authenticated`.
     ```